Compare the Meerkat

-Compare the Meerkat is an advertising campaign on British and Australian commercial television for comparethemarket.com, a price comparison website, part of BGL Group.
-The adverts feature Aleksandr Orlov, an animated anthropomorphic Russian meerkat (voiced by Simon Greenall, who is uncredited), and his family and friends.
-Orlov is portrayed as being of aristocratic stock and the founder of comparethemeerkat.com: the campaign originally centred on his frustration over the confusion between his website and comparethemarket.com, playing on the similarity between the words market and meerkat.
-Orlov's catchphrase is "Simples".
+Compare the Meerkat is an advertising campaign on British and Australian commercial television for Compare the Market, a price comparison website, part of the BGL Group.
+The adverts feature Aleksandr Orlov, an animated anthropomorphic Russian meerkat (voiced by Simon Greenall), and his family and friends.
+Orlov is portrayed as being of aristocratic stock and the founder of "comparethemeerkat.com": the campaign originally centred on his frustration over the confusion between his website and comparethemarket.com, playing on the similarity between the words market and meerkat.
+Orlov's catchphrase is "simples".

 The campaign, launched on 5 January 2009, was created by advertising agency VCCP.
 The adverts proved popular and became a commercial success for comparethemarket.com, which became the fourth most visited insurance website in the UK as a result.
-A book featuring Orlov titled A Simples Life was published in 2010 and other merchandise has been created in tandem with the campaign.
+A book featuring Orlov titled A Simples Life was published in 2010 and other merchandise was created in tandem with the campaign.

 Campaign

 The campaign, designed by ad-agency VCCP, was launched on 5 January 2009 involving a TV spot, companion website and social media links.
-The advert featured Aleksandr Orlov, an animated anthropomorphic Russian meerkat, who complains at the confusion between his site, comparethemeerkat.com, and comparethemarket.com.
+The first advert featured Aleksandr Orlov, an animated anthropomorphic Russian meerkat, who complains at the confusion between his site, comparethemeerkat.com, and comparethemarket.com.
 The character explains that he has launched a TV advertising campaign to make visitors aware of the difference.
 The companion website, comparethemeerkat.com, was created alongside the TV advert and in 2010 was receiving more than 2 million hits per month.

-The TV spots, and the characters, were directed by Darren Walsh.
-Walsh has directed all of the meerkat television and cinema commercials to date, and has won several awards for the work.
+The TV spots and the characters are directed by Darren Walsh, who has also won several awards for the work.
 In the adverts, Orlov is voiced by Simon Greenall.

-In 2010, Compare the Meerkat began expanding on Aleksandr Orlov with the Orlov Family Trilogy, which gave an origin story for Compare The Meerkat and the man behind it.
-A Book, known as 'A Simples Life' was released alongside the campaign.

-On 26 November 2012, Compare the Market began sponsoring the ITV1's long-running soap opera Coronation Street as part of a three-year deal with producers of the series.

 The campaign was launched on Australian television on 1 February 2013.

-On 25 December 2013, an advert broadcast where Sergei and Aleksandr find a baby meerkat by the name of Oleg on their doorstep and take him in and take care of him.
-In 2014, the Meerkats went to Africa in order to teach Oleg about where his Ancestors came from and end up finding a meerkat village.
-On 25 December 2014, They get ready to leave; however, Oleg chooses to stay behind after befriending the village meerpups.
+Further campaigns

+In 2010, a second ad campaign for Compare the Meerkat launched, this time expanding on Aleksandr Orlov with the "Orlov Family Trilogy", which gave an origin story for Compare the Meerkat and Orlov himself.
+A book called "A Simples Life" was released alongside the campaign.

+An advert broadcast on 25 December 2013 introduced a baby meerkat named "Oleg", who Aleksandr and Sergei adopt.
+This started a third ad campaign which ended in 2014, where the meerkats take Oleg to Africa, only for him to befriend other young meerkats at a village, where he stays.